enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 #.
 Open the context panel (cog button in the toolbar) and select "Automatic" from under the "Renderer" label.
 (It's under the "Inspect" tab)
 #.
 Save draft and close the tab.

-You can at any time select another Page template, or even customize the presentation of a single content.
+You can select another `Page template` at any time, or even customize the presentation of a single content.

 Country List
 ============